oduortoni/prototyping/README.md

 ## description

-A simple program that was created to accompany a dev.to article that is in the works.
-All the working is represented within that dev.t article.
+A simple program that was created to accompany a dev.to article that is in the works

 ## usage